SQream/sqream_docs/guides/client_drivers/python/index.rst

 4. Cython (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Optional but recommended is Cython, which improves performance of Python applications.
+Optional but highly recommended is Cython, which improves performance of Python applications.

    .. code-block:: console